manish1022iiti/pypi-scan/README.md

 ## Needed Improvements and Potential Extensions

-- Check for forms of typosquatting other than "fat finger" attacks (open-cv vs. open-vc) and and order attacks (open-cv vs. cv-open).
-For instance, what about when there are real words that are joined and the attackers add a dash or underscore (coolpkg vs. cool-pkg)?
 - Is there a way to use visualization to explore for typosquatting attacks?
 - How should package metadata be used to search for potential typosquatters?
   The current version uses metadata crudely: pypi-scan simply changes the